sigmaSd/Glore/README.md

 **HowTo:**

-1- Use `glore::Writer` at the root of your project
+1- Use `glore::WRITER` at the root of your project

 2- Add a log target with `glore::init($target)` `$target` is anything that impl `Write`